 Types of Kitty Litter

-Clumping kitty litter – designed to clump together when it is wet, so as your cat pees it forms small clumps that you can then scoop out, leaving behind the clean litter.
+Clumping kitty litter – designed to clump together when it is wet, so as your cat pees, it forms small clumps that you can then scoop out, leaving behind the clean litter.

 Unscented kitty litter – litter that has no scented additives.

 Natural litter – made using natural ingredients such as wood or wheat.
-Often biodegradable over time too, but may be less comfortable for your kitty.
+Often biodegradable over time too, but it may be less comfortable for your kitty.

 Flushable litter – litter that can be safely flushed down the toilet once used (clumps, not whole trays at once).
 A downside is usually that the clumps aren’t hard forming since they’re designed to break down to avoid clogging pipes – they may break apart while you scoop.

-Cat litter is a massive industry – worldwide it was valued at $10.89 billion in 2021 and is expected to rise by around 4.8% from 2022 to 2023.
-In the US alone it’s a $2 billion industry.
+Cat litter is a massive industry – it was valued worldwide at $10.89 billion in 2021 and is expected to rise by around 4.8% from 2022 to 2023.
+In the US alone, it’s a $2 billion industry.
 So it’s no wonder there are so many options, not just in terms of types of kitty litter but also brands too.

 With all that context, let’s look at some of the best kitty litter options for each category, based on those I’ve reviewed, popular options on Chewy and Floppycatter recommendations.